Ivenyang/cocos-docs/manual/framework/native/input/event-dispatcher/en.md

 ```

-A `EventCustom` defined and it's UserData setted by manually set `_eventDispatcher->dispatchEvent(&event);`.
-By dispatching the event, the implemented logics can be triggered.
+The above example creates an `EventCustom` object and sets its UserData.
+It is then dispatched manually with `_eventDispatcher->dispatchEvent(&event);`.
+This triggers the event handler defined previously.

-###Remove Event Listener
+###Removing event listeners

-A added listener can be removed by following method:
+An added listener can be removed with following method:

 ```c++
     _eventDispatcher->removeEventListener(listener);

 ```

-Also, using the method below, all the listeners of the current node can be removed:
+To remove all the listeners of the current node, use the following code:

 ```c++
     _eventDispatcher->removeAllEventListeners();